aloofRe/aloofRe/README.md

 ## Hi!
 I'm aloofRe!

-- I'm currently learning Game Development
-- Software I'm learning to use:
-  - Godot
-  - Blender
-  - Aseprite
-  - Krita
-  - FL Studio
+Random hobbyist gamedev.

-I record down any of my notable creations here in my Github!
-They're all here :D
+I record down any of my notable creations here on Github!
+They're all here :3